amphibian/pi.name_wrangler.ee_addon/README.markdown

 ###Requirements

-Name Wrangler is a plugin for the [ExpressionEngine](http://expressionengine.com) content management system, and has been tested with ExpressionEngone version 1.6.8.
+Name Wrangler is a plugin for the [ExpressionEngine](http://expressionengine.com) content management system, and has been tested with ExpressionEngine version 1.6.8.